tmeynier/hepha/README.md

+Train and fine a policy on simulated data:

+Short summary of current models:

+GOING FURTHER (maybe for a next video): the project Hepha for companies with warehouse type environment.
+Combine with Chatboat, Query Builder, RAG

+Concusion:

 Studying this field also allows us to appreciate the complexity of our brain and body - a chief of engineering of mother nature.
 Though no physical low prevent human from copying it artificially, and this will happen sooner or later.

-Short presentation: 1. tried raspberry pi, GSN radio, different servo and non servo motors, CNC machines, LeRobot, going deeper and how the lastest state of the art models in robotics work

-ABSTRACT:
-Context of robot the past few years: Industry good - not humanoid robot in home yet.
+Industry good - not humanoid robot in home yet.
 Super advancement but still long way to go.
-Big players (NVDIA, etc.) and new big startups: Figure AI and European start ups (UMA Robotics, Neura Robotics).
-Different visions: brut force and Yann Lecun: AMI (hardware is there but not models yet).
-A big thanks to: LeRobot,

-Short summary of current models:

-Goal of the project: simple demonstration task, learning purpose.
-It is industry focuses (warehouses) because this is where for the moment it applies the best.
-A big part of the project is simulation.
-A big part of the project is playing with the latest state of the art policies.
-Also the project only require a Mac, no crazy compute or robotics.

-Use simulation to collect data.
-Why this way: why not Lerobot, why CNC machine, why simulation, etc

 Your phone video can now become a voxel world. depth-anything.cpp is an open-source repo for local geometry inference.
 It runs Depth Anything 3 without a Python stack.
 Also talk about latest sensing sensors
 Some words on LLM and why there are not necessarly the solution for robotics.
 Likely there is not only one way to general purpose robotics: better simulations (physics engine, compute, ), better models, better hardware.

-PART 1: Hardware Description

-PART 2: CAD

-PART 3: Simulation: Mujoco and Isaac Sim (explain the NVDIA solutions)

-PART 4: Policies, RL or not RL

-PART 5: Sim to Real

-GOING FURTHER: the project Hepha for companies with warehouse type environment.
-Combine with Chatboat, Query Builder, RAG